digitalstuart/kerry-online-farmers-market/README.md

 I also ran my code through the W3C validator tools for HTML/CSS, as well as JSHint for Javascript and http://pep8online.com for Python.

-Travis and tests.py x2
+The site's development process has been run alongside continuous integration testing through Travis.
+Where any builds pulled through from the GitHub master repository happened to fail, the problem was identified and fixed so that the build could then pass.

+As part of this project, there is a simple test of the Product model in *products/tests.py* as well as a test of the UserLoginForm in *accounts/tests.py*.
+These both passed with 'OK' when running *python3 manage.py test*.

+### Testing note

-**'Profile'** pages currently contain repetition of items, i.e. if a user bought a product called 'Carrots' on two occasions then this would be displayed twice on their profile, which is a scenario that needs to be addressed.
+The site's **'Profile'** pages were found to currently contain repetition of items, i.e. if a user bought a product called 'Carrots' on two occasions then this would be displayed twice on their profile, which is a scenario that needs to be rectified.

 ## Django database details?